Before You Migrate

 In some cases, this will require a lengthy downtime to perform the migration.
 If you are not able to manage downtime, you can install new servers and run them in parallel to the existing ones while you perform the migration.
 This is especially relevant for large installations.

-It is possible to run a SLEPOS Admin server and a SUSE Manager server in parallel.
+It is possible to run a SLEPOS Admin server and SUSE Manager Server in parallel.
 In such a scenario, branches that have been migrated will run on the SUSE Manager server, while those that have not yet been migrated can continue to run on the SLEPOS Admin server.
 This includes all operations, such as adding new terminals, or building and deploying new images.

 However, if you run network services (especially DHCP) on the branch servers, you will not be able to run both old and new branch servers in parallel on the same branch, because they can conflict with each other.
 This can result in multiple terminals having the same IP address, or terminals randomly assigned to different branch servers.
 If you need to migrate in this environment, and you want to configure a new branch server while the branch is still running on old infrastructure, make sure that the new branch server is not connected to the network with the terminals.